antarctica/ops-data-store/README.md

 **Note:** This section is a work in progress and may be incomplete.

-Update [`dataset-schemas.sql`](resources/data/dataset-schemas.sql) with the template below replacing:
+Update [`dataset-schemas.sql`](resources/data/dataset-schemas.sql) using the template below with these changes:

-1. `NEW_DATASET` with the singular, lower case, name of the new dataset (e.g. 'cave' not 'CAVES')
+1. replace `NEW_DATASET` with the singular, lower case, name of the new dataset (e.g. 'cave' not 'CAVES')
     - for multi-word names use underscores as a separator (e.g. 'moon_base' not 'moon-base')
+1. if the dataset does not include a [Dataset identifier](#dataset-identifier), remove the `id` column
-1. adding additional fields as needed
+1. add dataset specific columns as needed
     - use `TEXT` for string fields rather than `VARCHAR`

 ```sql